 The Company annually evaluates its Board of Directors' effectiveness through a multi-step process.
-First, all Directors and Audit & Supervisory Board members complete a self-assessment questionnaire with regards to factors including the Board's operations, oversight function and dialogues with shareholders and investors.
+First, all Directors and Audit & Supervisory Board members complete a self-assessment questionnaire with regard to factors including the Board's operational structure, oversight function and dialogue with shareholders and investors.
 Second, the Board's administrative staff interview the Directors and Audit & Supervisory Board members individually as necessary to delve deeper into their questionnaire responses and compile the evaluation results.
-Lastly, the Board reviews and analyzes the self-assessment results in the aim of further improving its effectiveness.
+Lastly, the Board reviews and analyzes the self-assessment results with the aim of further improving its effectiveness.

-For FY2022, the questionnaire was administered as outlined below.
+For FY2023, the questionnaire was administered as outlined below.